govuk-one-login/data-analytics-platform/README.md

 ## Deploying

+Deployment is done via [Secure Pipelines](https://govukverify.atlassian.net/wiki/spaces/DAP/pages/3535667315/Secure+Pipelines).
+At a high level, we are responsible for the SAM app and running `sam build`, but Secure Pipelines calls `sam deploy` for us.

 #### Dev

 Our dev environment is a standalone environment and can therefore be used as a sandbox.
 A dedicated GitHub Action [Manually deploy to the dev environment](.github/workflows/deploy-to-dev.yml) exists to enable this.
 It can be manually invoked on a chosen branch by finding it in the [GitHub Actions tab](https://github.com/alphagov/di-data-analytics-platform/actions) and using the _Run workflow_ button.

+## Additional Documents

+For a guide to how and why certain development decisions, coding practices, etc. were made, please refer to the [Development Decisions document](docs/development-decisions.md).

+For a list of TODOs for the project, please see the [TODOs document](docs/todos.md).